dtr-kalfer/burauenbiblio/README.md

 ### 🙌 Set limit on overdue charges

-Member types can be configured with overdue charge settings.
-When a patron exceeds the overdue limit, they are restricted from making additional borrowings until the balance is settled.
+Member types can be configured with **overdue charge** settings.
+When a patron exceeds the overdue limit, they are **restricted** from making additional borrowings until the balance is settled.

 ### 🙌 Card Catalog

 ![Homepage](./images/card_catalog_demo_sample.webp "BurauenBiblio Homepage")

-The system includes support for legacy library requirements including 'Printed Card Catalog'.
+The system includes support for **legacy library requirements** such as **Printed Card Catalog**.

 ### 🙌 Project Direction